Skip to content

 Rotterdam - Coolsingel

-The Coolsingel is also known as the city’s cool district, it is well-known as the main street of Rotterdam city centre, and it is where the city Town Hall located.
-The building was built between 1914 and 1920 in a Dutch Renaissance style, it wasn’t bombed during World War II, and when you visit the place, you will love the interior design.
+The Coolsingel is also known as the city’s excellent district.
+It is well-known as the main street of Rotterdam city centre, where Town Hall is located.
+The building was built between 1914 and 1920 in a Dutch Renaissance style and wasn’t bombed during World War II.
+When you visit the place, you will love the interior design.

-In the street, on the opposite side of the Town Hall, you will see a war memorial designed by Mari Andriessen.
-Also, there is the Beurs World Trade Centre with a facade of greenish-blue glass.
+On the street opposite the town hall, you will see a war memorial designed by Mari Andriessen.
+Also, there is the Beurs World Trade Centre, which has a greenish-blue glass facade.

 Don’t miss visiting the Bijenkorf, a department store built in 1958.
-Close to it, at the northwest of the city, you can find the De Doelen, a concert hall rebuilt in 1966 after being destroyed in 1940, offering great concerts for about 2,200 people.
+Nearby, at the northwest of the city, is the De Doelen, a concert hall rebuilt in 1966 after being destroyed in 1940.
+It offers great concerts for about 2,200 people.

 Cube Houses